kanodesu/majorstudio-fall21/02 Qualitative/readme.md

 ## Project Introduction:

-This data visualization project uses dataset credited “Gift of Anonymous Donor.” which is provided by Cooper Hewitt, Smithsonian Design Museum.
-Using “Anonymous Donor” as a key strategy, it poses different questions: Which country of artwork was donated the most anonymously?
-Was there a specific time period that Cooper Hewitt received a large amout of donations?
+This data visualization project uses a dataset credited “Gift of Anonymous Donor.” which is provided by Cooper Hewitt, Smithsonian Design Museum.
+Using “Anonymous Donor'' as a key strategy, it poses different questions: Which country of artwork was donated the most anonymously?
+Was there a specific time period that Cooper Hewitt received a large amount of donations?
 Which works of art do we still value today?

 ![1](https://github.com/kanodesu/majorstudio-fall21/blob/main/02%20Qualitative/02C%20Second%20iteration%20of%20design%20and%20prototype/MacBook%20Pro%20-%2020.png "1")